NiKo-OnGit/Obtanium-deGoogled-Setup/README.md

 Import file for Obtanium to setup an Android console without a Google account.

 ## How to use
-- Go to "Obtanium-deGoogled-Console-Setup.json" file and download it using the "Download raw file" button
+- Download *Obtanium-deGoogled-Console-Setup.json* using the *Download raw file* button
 - Download and install [Obtainium](https://github.com/ImranR98/Obtainium) on your console
-- Go to "Import/Export"
+- Go to *Import/Export*
-- Go to "Import to Obtanium"
+- Go to *Obtanium Import*
-- Select the "Obtanium-deGoogled-Console-Setup.json" file
+- Select the *Obtanium-deGoogled-Console-Setup.json* file
 - Enjoy

 ## Included apps